 Turfgrass hosts vary widely in their susceptibility to damage from gray leaf spot.
 Perennial ryegrass is most rapidly affected by the disease, with widespread turf loss occurring in a period of a few days.
 St. Augustinegrass is most resistant, and rarely sustains significant damage if properly managed.
 Tall fescue has an intermediate level of resistance to gray leaf spot.
 In St. Augustinegrass, gray leaf spot is most active from June through August.
 In tall fescue and perennial ryegrass, most cases of the disease appear from late July through September.

 Gray leaf spot may develop when temperatures are between 70 and 95°F, but the fungus also requires at least 14 hours of continuous leaf wetness in order to initiate infection.
-Any factor that increases the amount of leaf wetness will increase gray leaf spot development.
+Any factor that increases the amount of leaf wetness will increase gray leaf spot development such as extended periods of cloud cover, improper irrigation timing/frequency, or extended rainfall events.
 Lush leaf tissue produced by turf that is fertilized with excessive nitrogen is extremely prone to infection by the gray leaf spot pathogen.

 Managing leaf wetness is an effective means for minimizing gray leaf spot in all hosts.
 Use the Turf Irrigation Management System available on TurfFiles to schedule irrigation based on weather conditions and turf needs.
 Schedule irrigation early in the morning, before sunrise, and never in the late afternoon or evening.
 Prune or remove trees, shrubs, or other barriers to increase air movement and sunlight penetration.